TheStig294/100-more-randomats-pack-1/README.md

 Makes everyone's models' bones a jigglebone, and adds a blur effect to the edges of the screen.\
 \
 _ttt_randomat_drunk_ - Default: 1 - Whether this randomat is enabled

-## Gotta buy 'em all

-Gives everyone 2 items they haven't bought before.
-If someone has bought all detective AND traitor items at least once, they get to choose a randomat at the start of every round for the rest of the map!\
-If multiple players have bought all items, they take turns in choosing randomats.\
-\
-_ttt_randomat_buyemall_ - Default: 1 - Whether this randomat is enabled\
-_randomat_buyemall_given_items_count_ - Default: 2 - How many items to give out

 ## Gun Game 2.0